 During 2010, HCMR procured (using internal funds) and deployed a PROVOR-CTS3 float initiating the Greek Argo programme.
-The float was deployed in the Cretan Sea during June 2010 using R/V AEGAEO.
-In August 2011, the float stopped operating, found by fishermen and was delivered back to HCMR premises by the porting authorities of Kassos island (southeastern Aegean).
-The float was sent back to NKE Electronics for the necessary maintenance (changing batteries, replacing bladder housing) and in November 2011 was successfully re-launched in the Cretan Sea by HCMR stuff.
+The float was deployed in the Cretan Sea during June 2010, its lifetime ended in May 2012 after a successful recovery and redeployment operation in November 2011.
 During 2013 two new deployments were achieved in a month's period from HCMR's Argo operational team in the framework of PERSEUS FP7 and IONIO Interreg-III projects under Greek Argo Infrastructure coordination.
 The first deployment took place on 30th of October in the Cretan Sea at approximately 15nm north-west of Heraklion port.
-The float is a PROVOR DO type being the first float in Aegean equipped with a dissolved oxygen sensor additional to standard CTD float's instrumentation.
-On the 28th of November, a NOVA type standard CTD float was deployed in the Northern Ionian basin, being the first Greek Argo float in Ionian Sea.
-The float integrates an Iridium satellite telemetry system which provides a dual telecommunication capability allowing modification of the configuration in real-time.
+The float was lost 6 months after in the South-east straits of Aegean basin but it was detected and recovered by the port authorities under the guidance of Greek Argo operational team.
+The float is a PROVOR DO type being the first float in Aegean equipped with a dissolved oxygen sensor additional to standard CTD float's instrumentation and is to be redeployed early this year.
+On the 28th of November of 2013, a NOVA type standard CTD float was deployed in the Northern Ionian basin, being the first Greek Argo float in Ionian Sea.
+During 2014, 5 additional deployments were accomplished by the Greek-Argo team.
+The first was deployed in the Central Ionian basin in the framework of IONIO Interreg-III while the other 4 (Greek Argo RI) were deployed in the North, Central, South Aegean and South Ionian accordingly.
+The floats integrate an Iridium satellite telemetry system which provides a dual telecommunication capability allowing modification of the configuration in real-time, while the one in Central Aegean comprises an additional Dissolved Oxygen sensor.
+The deployments during 2014 are presented in the table 1 below: